The penalties for a second DUI in Montana (within 10 years) are set forth in Montana Code Annotated (MCA) Section 61-8-401.

 Additionally, the court can order that an ignition interlock device be placed on the offender’s vehicle, to prevent them while driving intoxicated, and even order that their car be seized for as long as a year.

-An administrative penalty is one imposed by an entity other than a criminal court.
-In a Montana DUI case, the Department of Motor Vehicles (DMV) imposes these punishments.
 The Montana DMV has the authority to revoke a second time DUI offender’s driver’s license for as long as a year.

 Getting Legal Help